Senecm/Python-Pocket/README.md

 # Python Pocket
 Some small projects I made for an old friend...

+## Math
+Handy for Maths revision...
-!A comprehensive convertor, that is hopefully faster than using Google to find each individual answer.
+**!A comprehensive convertor, that is hopefully faster than using Google to find each individual answer. **

-Convert Time, Length and Weight.
+*Convert Time, Length and Weight.*

-Instructions on how to convert are also available.
+*Instructions on how to convert are also available.*

 Big thanks to Sebby37 for some optimisation.

-!A factor finder, that is hopefully much faster than a calculator or a brain!
+**!A factor finder, that is hopefully much faster than a calculator or a brain!**

-find any positive numbers factors.
+*find any positive numbers factors.*

-Handy for Maths revision...
+## Science
+- **!A element locater, enter a name of an element and the program will show you which element it is!**

+*find the full name of an atomic symbol*
+Comming soon...

+## Miscellaneous

+**!A lyric locater, enter a name of a song and the program will search Genius**

+*Search to your hearts content*